NZNOG/website/_conferences/nznog-2024.md

 Early bird pricing for the main conference will be available during January and February for $300.
 After which, the conference price will be $400 and available until sold out.
 Tutorial and workshop pricing will be available on the registration page soon.

+Partners are welcome to the Thursday night dinner.
+Add them as a separate person on our registration page, and then pick a Partner Dinner ticket for $50.
+Please contact us if want your partner to go karting.

-Accommodation is available from the [Rutherford Hotel](nznog-2023/accommodation)
+Accommodation is available from the [Rutherford Hotel](nznog-2024/accommodation)

 Below are some useful links:
 - [Anti-Harassment Policy](/conference-anti-harassment-policy)